riipandi/fuelstack/README.md

 ### Changing The Organization Scope

 The organization scope for this starter is `@acme`.
-To change this, it's a bit manual at the moment, but you'll need to do the following:
+To change this, you'll need to do the following:

 - Rename folders in `packages/*` to replace `acme` with your desired scope.
 - Search and replace `acme` string with your desired scope.

-#### Generate Secret Key
+### Generate Secret Key

 Before you continue, you need to create `.env` file (you can duplicate `.env.example`) and fill the `application secret key` with some random string.
-To generate secret key, use this following command:
+To generate a secret key, use the following command:

 ```sh
 openssl rand -base64 500 | tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1